All Episodes

 That's the subject.

-Diseases that, um, Mr. Lindsay says if we don't begin to change our habits one day soon may ravage the entire human race and in a very short amount of time indeed literally possibly within hours.
+The new strepe A, AIDS, The plague in India, new diseases, diseases that Mr. Lindsay says, if we don't begin to change our habits one day soon, may ravage the entire human race and in a very short amount of time, indeed, literally possibly within hours.

-We'll get back to Lindsey in just a moment.
+We'll get back to Lindsay in just a moment.

 I want to repeat, do not call.